feedhenry-raincatcher/raincatcher-core/examples/base/README.md

   - `name`: Update to new package's name
   - `version`: Set it to your new intended semver (i.e. `0.0.0` or `1.0.0`)
-  - `description`: Remove the description that contains
+  - `description`: Remove the existing description and replace it with your own
   - `author`: Update to reflect possible new author
   - `dependencies`: Remove the sample dependency on `@raincatcher/example-base`